monrapps/MAVLink-FrSky-SPort/README.md

 https://github.com/cleanflight

-# MODs for 9XR
+## MODs for 9XR

-This modifications are only for 9XR (non PRO).
-The 9XR-PRO does not need this modification, as it already have a Serial Port available in the Futaba connector
+These modifications are only for 9XR (non PRO).
+The 9XR-PRO does not need this modification, as it already have a Serial Port available on the Futaba connector

-## XJT Mod
+### XJT Mod

-## DJT Mod
+### DJT Mod